unique, Handcrafted and bespoke Artworks – Hiraeth Creative

 You can purchase a wealth of handmade items from Hiraeth Creative.
 They also run workshops where you can learn to make a cabochon ring, or set sea glass in silver.
 “Hen parties are fun, but the drinking only starts once the blow-torches are away!”
 There are longer courses to perfect your soldering skills so you can make a spinning ring (an adult fidget spinner!) or pair of earrings.

-Leah’s goals for 2019 are to see her business, and that of her artists’, grow.
-She has personally promised herself that at some point she will exhibit in the Goldsmiths’ Fair (which is the equivalent of the Royal Academy Summer Show) – “and I think 2019 might be the year I do that…”
+Leah’s goals for this year are to see her business, and that of her artists’, grow.
+She has personally promised herself that at some point she will exhibit in the Goldsmiths’ Fair (which is the equivalent of the Royal Academy Summer Show) – “and I think this might be the year I do that…”